sinclairtarget/machine-learning-for-public-policy/hw5/analysis.md

 ```

 The above graph shows the AUC performance of our models with no threshold set.
-This graph suggests that using either a decision tree or bagging is the best
+This graph suggests that using either a linear SVM or logistic regression
-approach.
+model is the right approach.

 We also want to test using our thresholds:
 ```python